DavideDelVecchio/azure-m2c-wgm/docs/16_execute_migration.md

 ## Wrangling for ADF

+**The purpose of these scripts is to transform each raw mongexport file from the source database into the format for loading into CosmosDB via Azure Data Factory**.

 **This process is expected to be executed on an Azure VM(s) in the same region as your Storage Account.**

 The **artifacts/shell** directory will contain a number of generated **wrangle_** scripts;